Why Do Some Trucks Have Spikes on Their Wheels?

 Checking the wheels on a truck

-When you pass a semi-truck, tractor-trailer, or other big rig on the highway and see large metal studs forming spikes on the vehicle tires, you may be intimated.
+When you pass a semi-truck, tractor-trailer, or other big rig on the highway and see large metal studs forming spikes on the vehicle’s tires, you may be intimidated.
 Despite their aggressive look, the truck tire spikes are not meant to be weapons or instruments of intimidation; they are meant to protect the truck’s wheels.
 Nonetheless, their menacing appearance can lead to misconceptions about their purpose and safety.

 What Are Wheel Spikes on Semi Trucks?